adambard/learnxinyminutes-docs/ansible.html.markdown

 ```

-Run the above playbook with roles example
+Run the playbook with roles example
 ```bash
 $ source environment.sh
 $ # Now we would run the above playbook with roles